Traditional Ratings

 Ratings will be broken into 4 categories:

-A1: Fully aligns with Christian principles - no significant moral concerns.
+No significant moral concerns.
 Good for the whole family.
 (Similar to G rated)

-Rating Product:
+Rating Product

 Conclusion